Karpeles Manuscript Library Museums

-The Karpeles Manuscript Library Museums are a private collection of more than a million manuscripts and documents in the United States, the largest such collection in the world.
+The Karpeles Manuscript Library Museums is one of the largest private collections of historic manuscripts and documents in the world.
 It was founded in 1983 by California real estate magnates David Karpeles and Marsha Karpeles, with the goal of stimulating interest in learning, especially in children, and to make the collection more accessible, is distributed among many Karpeles museums across the US, each located in a historic building, plus "mini-museums" in schools and office buildings.
 Items are rotated between museums quarterly, and each of the museums presents a daily general exhibit and one or more special scheduled exhibits throughout the year.
 In addition, Karpeles is aggressively expanding the content of its website.
 All of the Karpeles Manuscript Library services are free.
-The museums are located in small and midsize cities, although the Karpeleses put on an exhibit on Central Park West in New York City in 1991.
-As of June 2023, there were seventeen museums in fifteen cities.
+The museums are located in small and midsize cities, although the Karpeles family put on an exhibit in Central Park West in New York City in 1991.
+As of June 2023, there are ten museums.

-David Karpeles died on January, 19, 2022.
+David Karpeles died on January 19, 2022.

-Libraries
+Library locations

 Buffalo, New York

-In Buffalo, the Karpeles Museum consists of two separate buildings: Porter Hall at 453 Porter Avenue at Jersey Street and Plymouth Avenue; and North Hall at 220 North Street at Elmwood Avenue.
-Porter Hall was originally the Plymouth Methodist Church, while the North Hall was originally First Church of Christ, Scientist, built in 1911.
-The architecture of the building was designed to mimic a medieval church both inside and out, the structure creates a dominating and fascinating location for the Karpeles Manuscript Library Museum.
+In Buffalo, the Karpeles Museum is located at North Hall at 220 North Street at Elmwood Avenue.
+The North Hall was originally First Church of Christ, Scientist, built in 1911.
+The architecture of the building was designed to mimic a medieval church both inside and out, and the structure creates a dominating and fascinating location for the Karpeles Manuscript Library Museum.
 The rough textured building contrasts with its vibrant red roof tiles and 25 foot picture windows.
 The cavernous interior is characterized by many bays, wings and a massive room divider.
 Furthermore, its atypical asymmetric design complements the triangular corner lot.
+The museum was featured in the movie Nightmare Alley.